Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature search methodology

 \section{Literature search methodology}

-In order to provide a sound and comprehensive basis for our review, an in-depth literature search was carried out in February 2024 using the databases Scopus and Web of Science within journals classified as ``Operations Research \& Management Science'' (OR\&MS).
+In order to provide a sound and comprehensive basis for our review, an in-depth literature search was carried out in October 2024 using the databases Scopus and Web of Science within journals classified as ``Operations Research \& Management Science'' according to their All Science Journal Classification Code (ASCJ) in Scopus or their Web of Science Category or research area (or both) in Web of Science.
+Our literature search methodology follows the PRISMA guidelines (\url{www.prisma-statement.org}) and is illustrated using a PRISMA 2020 flow diagram~\cite{Page_prisma} in Figure~\ref{fig:prisma_chart}.

 To ensure that no relevant literature is overlooked, the number of required search terms was deliberately restricted to a minimum.
 The requirement was that at least one term from each column in Table~\ref{tab:keywords} appears in the title, the abstract, or the author keywords.
-Here, the first column ``Hospital terms'' ensures the connection of the publication to the hospital, while the second column ``Transport terms'' ensures a transport focus.
-Note that, since patient transport problems are often modeled as vehicle routing problems (VRPs) and in particular as Dial-a-Ride Problems (DARPs), corresponding search terms have been included in the transport terms column.
+Here, the first column ``Hospital terms'' ensures the connection of the publications to hospitals, while the second column ``Transport terms'' ensures a transport focus.
+Note that, since patient transport problems are often modeled as vehicle routing problems (VRPs) and, in particular, as Dial-a-Ride Problems (DARPs), corresponding search terms have been included in the transport terms column.

-The search yielded 911 results in the Scopus database and 674 results in the Web of Science database, whose titles and abstracts were carefully read in order to identify relevant papers.
-A decisive selection factor was that the papers deal with patient transport within hospitals, for example, from a ward to the radiology department or from the operating theater to a ward.
-However, as some hospitals extend over several buildings or even different locations within a city, papers dealing with patient transport between hospitals were also selected.
+The search yielded 1460 results in the Scopus database and 733 in the Web of Science database.
+Only research items (journal and conference papers, PhD theses, books, and book chapters) in English were reviewed.
+Titles and abstracts were carefully examined to identify studies specifically addressing non-emergency patient transport within hospitals, such as planned transfers from nursing wards to radiology or to the operating theater.
+However, considering that some hospitals consist of multiple buildings or even different locations within a geographical region, papers that focus on patient transport between hospital buildings (of the same hospital or of different hospitals) were also included.

-After the title and abstract screening described above, a total of 74 potentially relevant papers were left.
+After the title and abstract screening described above, a total of 78 potentially relevant papers were left.
 The full texts of these papers were then read in detail.
-Here, only papers that focus on patient transport and use methods from Operations Research \& Management Science were selected as relevant.
-Afterwards, a forward and backward search was performed on the selected papers in order to avoid overlooking relevant papers, e.g., papers not published in journals classified as ``Operations Research \& Management Science'' (OR\&MS)
+Here, only papers that focus on intra-hospital patient transport and use methods from Operations Research and Management Science were selected as relevant.
+Afterwards, a forward and backward search was performed on the selected papers to avoid overlooking relevant papers, e.g., papers not published in journals classified as OR/MS.